gauravbadarkhe/eth-indexer/README.md

 ### Steps Needed to Build This

 - [x] Run A Node Locally.
+- [ ] Connect To The Block chain locally.
 - [ ] Read Block Chain Data
 - [ ] Parse "Transactions, Accounts...etc"
 - [ ] Select a data